badger-99/crypto-marketcap-rankings/README.md

 - Clone this project.
 - Open it in VS code.
-- Run `npm install` to install the dependencies
+- Run `npm install` to install the dependencies.
-- Run `npm start` to open it in the dev server
+- Run `npm start` to open it in the dev server.

 ### Prerequisites